Yorkshire Chess History

 Father Harold died on 02/11/1940, aged 44, at the Royal Halifax Infirmary.

-At some stage, certainly by 1956 on the basis of chess records, widowed Mabel and son John returned to Doncaster, perhaps due to its connection with the railway.
+At some stage, certainly by 1955 on the basis of the above, widowed Mabel and son John returned to Doncaster, perhaps due to its connection with the railway.

 John had an agreeable temperament, and could easily have made a good schoolmaster or doctor, but in fact he worked for British Rail as a kind of industrial chemist, analysing oils and so on.
 He took early retirement in order to look after his aging mother.